TH

 1

-Identifies stakeholders and ranks them by considering 3 criteria as follows:
+Identify stakeholder groups and prioritize them by considering criteria

-• Whether or not the company can impact stakeholders in the sustainability issues.
+• Whether or not the Company can impact stakeholders in sustainability

 2

-• Specify the divisions that take responsibility for stakeholders.
+• Specify the divisions responsible for stakeholder groups

-• Determine methods for surveying the needs and expectations of stakeholders systematically and frequency operation.
+• Determine the systematic method and frequency of surveying the needs and expectations of stakeholders

-• Gather information on the needs and expectations of stakeholders.
+• Collect data on the needs and expectations of stakeholders for strategic input

 3

-• Identify the causes and actual and potential impacts, both positive and negative, in relation to sustainability issues (economy, environment, and society, including human rights issues), and rank importance based on severity and likelihood of occurrence.
+• Identify causes and impacts that have occurred and are expected to occur, both positive and negative, on sustainability issues (economy, environment, and society, including human rights issues)

 4